Rgnf supported projects. Grant IS Rgnf - personal account. login to your personal account. If the Project was supported

 IMPORTANT INFORMATION

-Scholarships and grants are awarded on a competitive basis, with an application process and competitive selection.
-The evaluation criteria are different, the decisive factors are a good command of German and/or English, previous academic and/or scientific achievements, motivation to study/research in Germany, for graduate students and scientists, first of all, a research project and contacts with German colleagues.
-On the basis of these documents, the independence and creativity of thinking, responsibility and thoughtfulness of the project, which should receive financial support, are evaluated.
+Scholarships and grants are awarded on a competitive basis, with an application procedure and competitive selection.
+The assessment criteria are different, the decisive ones are a good command of German and/or English, previous academic and/or scientific successes, motivation for study/research in Germany, for graduate students and scientists, primarily a research project and contacts with German colleagues.
+Based on these documents, the independence and creativity of thinking, responsibility and thoughtfulness of the project, which should receive financial support, are assessed.

-As a rule, scholarships are not allocated for the full cycle of study.
-Most of them are aimed at students, graduate students and scientists of Russian universities and institutes who plan to stay in Germany and then return to Russia.
-Each foundation has certain scholarship programs with restrictive criteria for applicants - by citizenship (only for German citizens or also foreigners), specialty, status, age, time spent in Germany, etc.
+As a rule, scholarships are not awarded for the full cycle of study.
+Most of them are aimed at students, graduate students and scientists of Russian universities and institutes planning to stay in Germany and then return to Russia.
+Each foundation has certain scholarship programs with limiting criteria for applicants - by citizenship (only for German citizens or also foreigners), specialty, status, age, time of stay in Germany, etc.

-Most scholarships/grants are aimed at graduate students and young scientists under the age of 35-40, to a lesser extent at students and scientists over 40 years old.
-For schoolchildren, there are only exchange programs, but not scholarships.
+Most scholarships/grants are aimed at graduate students and young scientists under the age of 35-40, and to a lesser extent at students and scientists over 40 years of age.
+There are only exchange programs for schoolchildren, but not scholarships.

-Some grant-forming organizations work only with collective projects, sometimes it is stipulated that applications for financial support can only be submitted from the German side.
+Some grant-making organizations work only with collective projects; sometimes it is stipulated that applications for financial support can only be submitted from the German side.

-American Council for International Research and Scientific Exchanges (IREX) (International Research & Exchanges Board (IREX))
+American Council for International Research and Exchanges (IREX) (International Research & Exchanges Board (IREX))

-American Council for International Research and Scientific Exchange ( IREX) is an international non-profit organization that promotes positive development everywhere through thought leadership and innovative programs.
+American Council on International Research and Exchanges ( IREX) is an international non-profit organization promoting positive development everywhere through thought leadership and innovative programs.

 MISSION IREX

 IREX stands for positive global development.
-We empower organizations and individuals to create a solid foundation for lasting change: quality education, independent media, and powerful local communities.
-To strengthen these components, our programs focus on issues related to conflict resolution, the development of modern technologies, as well as gender and youth policy.
+We empower organizations and individuals to build a strong foundation for lasting change: quality education, independent media and powerful local communities.
+To strengthen these components, our programs focus on issues related to conflict resolution, the development of modern technologies, as well as gender issues and youth policy.

 With a history of more than 40 years, IREX is guided by our timeless values and strives for professional excellence, tangible results and thought leadership.
-IREX uses state-of-the-art methods and technologies, proven in different regions, to deliver practical value in specific countries, working closely with our local partners.
+IREX uses the latest methods and technologies, proven in different regions, to bring practical benefits to specific countries, working closely with our local partners.

 Establishing contacts, developing cooperation and expanding interaction between the academic communities of the countries of the former Soviet Union, Central and Eastern Europe, Asia and the USA.
-Support for scientific research, professional training, creation of social institutions, access to information and telecommunications, provision of technical assistance within the region.
+Supporting scientific research, professional training, creating social institutions, gaining access to information and telecommunications, providing technical assistance within the region.

-In 1973, six Soviet and six American scientists became Fulbrights, receiving a grant from the Program for research and lecturing, thus laying a solid foundation for bilateral academic cooperation.
+In 1973, six Soviet and six American scientists became Fulbrighters, receiving a grant from the Program to conduct research and lecture, thereby laying a solid foundation for bilateral academic cooperation.

-Over forty years of continuous work, the Fulbright Program has provided an opportunity to establish new scientific contacts, continue their education and undergo internships for almost one thousand eight hundred Russian professors, teachers, and young professionals.
+Over forty years of continuous work, the Fulbright Program has provided the opportunity to establish new scientific contacts, continue their studies and undergo internships for almost one thousand eight hundred Russian professors, teachers, and young specialists.

-Through the joint efforts of the American and Russian sides, the number of Fulbright exchange programs available for different categories of participants has increased to ten.
-The list of competitive disciplines has expanded - now the W. Fulbright Scholarship can be received by specialists in the field of exact sciences.
+Through the joint efforts of the American and Russian sides, the number of Fulbright exchange programs available to different categories of participants has increased to ten.
+The list of competitive disciplines has expanded - now specialists in the field of exact sciences can receive a Fulbright scholarship.

-Fulbright programs are aimed at graduates of Russian universities, graduate students, scientists, artists, teachers, employees of international departments of Russian universities.
-The Fulbright Program provides grants for education, research, lecturing, and internships at any university, library, or archive in the United States.
-Grants are awarded based on the results of an open competition in all disciplines.
-Citizens of the Russian Federation permanently residing on the territory of the Russian Federation, having a diploma of higher education or an academic degree (depending on the program), with a good knowledge of English can take part in the programs.
-The requirements for applicants and the duration of the grant vary depending on the chosen program.
+Fulbright programs are aimed at graduates of Russian universities, graduate students, scientists, artists, teachers, and employees of international departments of Russian universities.
+The Fulbright program provides grants for studying, conducting scientific research, lecturing and internships at any university, library, or archive in the United States.
+Grants are awarded based on open competition in all disciplines.
+Citizens of the Russian Federation who permanently reside in the territory of the Russian Federation, have a diploma of higher education or an academic degree (depending on the program), and have a good knowledge of the English language can take part in the programs.
+Applicant requirements and grant duration vary depending on the program chosen.

 The program provides grants: